khadijaamjad/khadijaamjad/README.md

 &nbsp;

 **About me**
-- 👨🏽‍💻 I’m currently working on [IngeniSync](https://github.com/khadijaamjad/ingenisync)
+- 👨🏽‍💻 I’m currently working on [TypeSprint](https://github.com/khadijaamjad/typeSprint)
-- 🌱 I’m currently learning Python and polishing up my skills in MEAN stack
+- 🌱 I’m currently improving my skills in MEAN/MERN/.NET stacks
 - ⚡️ I have an interest in Artificial Intelligence and Machine Learning

 **Expand to view**